meng3540/parallel-patterns-group-1/parallelScan/README.md

 ```
 The algorithm takes X as an input array, Y as an output array, and N as the number of elements in the input array.

 To start, the algorithm assigns a shared variable *XY* so that all the threads can share the data from the input array.
-Each thread initializes the element of XY at its relative id (XY[threadIdx.x]) with the element from the input array X that is at its global position (X[i]).
-That is, each block will compute the partial sum of a SECTION_SIZE of the input array.
+Each thread initializes the element of XY correspondning to its relative id (XY[threadIdx.x]) with the value of the element from the input array X that is at the thread's global position (X[i]).
+That is, each block will compute the partial sum of a SECTION_SIZE subset of the input array.

 The part of the code that does the computation is:
 ```